End of year review of accounts

 Statement of assets and liabilities

 It also needs to show your liabilities, which means anything you owe.
-Usually this is sums of money.
+Usually this is sums of money for volunteer expenses or any unpaid invoices at the end of the year.

 The statement should list your: